-Whether you’re new to SEO or you’ve been there long enough to master its every nook and cranny, there’s a perennial search phenomenon spearheaded by Google that you should always look out for.
+Whether you’re new to SEO or you’ve been there long enough to master it’s every nook and cranny, there’s a perennial search phenomenon spearheaded by Google that you should always look out for.
 These are the developments and updates that come in the form of search algorithms, the step-by-step procedure and calculation employed by Google to ensure that the results returned by a search query are fresh, relevant, and of high quality.

 So far, four of the most common search algorithms launched by Google include Caffeine, Panda, Penguin, and their latest system, the Hummingbird.
-Read on to find out more about how they work and how you can optimize your website so that when these algorithms are updated, you would know how to safeguard your site from being penalized.
+Read on to find out more about how they work and how you can optimize your website so that when these algorithms are updated, you will know how to safeguard your site from being penalized.

 What Search Algorithm is and How it Works

-Google’s commitment to turning up only the most germane and helpful results in the most coveted first search engine results page (SERP) has driven them to program and implement search algorithms to discern which websites are deserving of the limited number of slots.
+Google’s commitment to turning up only the most pertinent and helpful results in the most coveted first search engine results page (SERP) has driven it to program and implement search algorithms to discern which websites are deserving of the limited number of slots.
 As far as search engines are concerned, the algorithms carried out by Google are meant to identify and select the top results according to specific ranking factors.

-This is something you wouldn’t want to happen to your website or your clients’.
-The thing is, you wouldn’t be able to predict if and when the algorithm will hit you, so it would be wise to prepare for when it strikes.
+This is something you wouldn’t want to happen to your website or your clients.
+The thing is, you wouldn’t be able to predict if, and when the algorithm will hit you, so it would be wise to prepare for when it strikes.

-Fortunately, those that were penalized by Google Panda had a chance to recover.
+Fortunately, those who were penalized by Google Panda had a chance to recover.
 However, it was asserted that rewriting what was deemed poor content wasn’t going to cut it.
 Instead, SEO specialists had to ensure that their articles and other pieces of content were not simply original; they should contribute actual value should they be added to the Web.

 After identifying and penalizing the websites that had poor content, it was time for Google to focus on and correct maligned SEO practices.
 In 2012, the search giant rolled out Google Penguin to regulate websites that were considered spammy or overly-optimized.
 The Penguin targeted sites that manifested keyword stuffing as well as those that practice black-hat SEO.
 On the other hand, this algorithm rewarded the sites that use white-hat SEO and that are of high quality in a generic sense.

 Said to be affecting around 90% of all searches made, the Hummingbird was made to operate in a new fashion of delivering results.
 For instance, by using Google Voice, you can look up the best cinema to watch movies.
-With the Hummingbird running, Google will understand that what you’re looking for is cinemas instead of movies.
-If you key in another query, Google will be able to associate this question with the previous one making your search an organized one.
+With the Hummingbird running, Google will understand that what you’re looking for is cinemas instead of films.
+If you key in another query, Google will be able to associate this question with the previous one, making your search an organized one.
 This is just one of the essential improvements that come with the Hummingbird algorithm, but Google, as always, keeps on testing and tweaking the system wherever necessary.

 Bear in mind that Google, unless specified otherwise, doesn’t take down algorithms.
 Instead, they keep on updating and improving them to ensure the delivery of the most relevant answers to your questions in the fastest time possible.
 As such, you can’t afford to be complacent even if you’re already enjoying high rankings and generous traffic.
-Keep working on optimizing your website using legitimate techniques and always post relevant content to avoid being penalized by these algorithms.
+Keep working on optimizing your website using legitimate techniques, and always post relevant content to avoid being penalized by these algorithms.